Janikowski, Raiders beat Bolts 19-16 to earn playoff berth

 Rivers threw a 47-yard touchdown pass to Travis Benjamin on the game's eighth play.

 The Raiders couldn't get out of their own way for most of the first half, including turning over the ball twice in the red zone.
-They finally tied it at 10 on Carr's 13-yard scoring pass to Michael Crabtree 22 seconds before halftime.
+But the Chargers failed to capitalize and Oakland tied it at 10 on Carr's 13-yard scoring pass to Michael Crabtree 22 seconds before halftime.

 The original call of incomplete was reversed after replay showed Crabtree got both feet down before tumbling out of the end zone.